A5H73Y/Parkour/docs/tutorials/parkour-config.md

   # Should the Player have to achieve all the Checkpoints before being able to finish
   # Prevents cheaters from skipping checkpoints
   EnforceCompletion: true
-  # Should the Player's completed courses be tracked
-  CompletedCourses:
-    Enabled: true
-    # Should the Player be notified if they have already completed the joined Course
-    JoinMessage: false
   # What GameMode should the Player be when finishing / leaving the Course.
 This can be set to 'KEEP' to not override the Player's GameMode.
   SetGameMode: SURVIVAL
   # Should the Player be teleported away after finishing a Course
   TeleportAway: true
+  # Should the Player be Teleported BEFORE the Prize is given
+  TeleportBeforePrize: false
   # Should there be a delay (in ticks) before being teleported away
   TeleportDelay: 0
   # Should the Player be teleported back to the Location they were in before joining the Course